bharath12b5/mvn-linux/Building-Apache-JMeter-3.0.md

 Below versions of Apache JMeter are available in respective distributions at the time of this recipe creation:

 *    Ubuntu 16.04 has `2.11`
+*    Ubuntu 16.10 has `2.13`

-The instructions provided below specify the steps to build [Apache JMeter](http://jmeter.apache.org/) version 3 on Linux on the IBM z Systems for RHEL 7.1, SLES 12 SP1 and Ubuntu 16.04.
+The instructions provided below specify the steps to build [Apache JMeter](http://jmeter.apache.org/) version 3 on Linux on the IBM z Systems for RHEL 7.1/7.2, SLES 12/12-SP1 and Ubuntu 16.04/16.10.

 _**General Notes:**_
 _i) When following the steps below please use a standard permission user unless otherwise specified._